m-bednar/neuroevolution-thesis/README.md

-# Bachelor's Thesis - VISUALIZING NEUROEVOLUTION IN NEURAL NETWORK LEARNING
+# Visualizing Neuroevolution in Neural Network Learning

+Bachelor's Thesis.

 This thesis examines options for neural network learning achieved by means of neuroevolution, examines general functioning of neuroevolution, design and implementation of neuroevolution